HaltereM27/Practice-input-an-integer-to-evaluate/README.md

-Coding Demonstration: Creating a function to convert numerical grade to letter grade in python.
+Coding Demonstration: Creating a code to ask the user to input an integer to evaluate in python.